Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 {: .python}

 There are several ways to debug and profile Python, a very elegant and built in one is [cProfile](https://docs.python.org/3/library/profile.html)
 It analyses your code as it executes.
-So, run it with ```python -m cProfile faster.py```  and see the output of the script and the profiling:
+Run it with ```python -m cProfile faster.py```  and see the output of the script and the profiling:

 ~~~
 Hello, try timing some parts of this code!
 waiting for 1 second
 adding 4 and 7
 adding 3 and 1

 12 function calls in 1.008 seconds